Generating Expressive classes

 Use --dry-run to print the generated class without writing a file:

-php artisan make:expressive User --model="App\Models\User" --dry-runThe command refuses to overwrite an existing class unless --force is passed:
+php artisan make:expressive User --model="App\Models\User" --dry-runThe single-class and bulk generators refuse to overwrite an existing class unless --force is passed:

 php artisan make:expressive User --model="App\Models\User" --forceGenerated types